1. The capital city of the ancient Pandya dynasty was ____________.

 Explanation: Kadungon (c.
 6th century CE) expelled the Kalabhras and restored Pandya rule in Madurai.

-27. The medieval Pandyas reached their peak under:
+27. The medieval Pandyas reached their peak under ____________.

 A) Jatavarman Sundara Pandya I